titicplusplus/Build_order_display_sc2/README.md

 # To Do

-- Add zerg upgrade 						(0/100)
 - Add image upgrade of better quality				(0/100)
-- Make easier the processus of build order creation		(30/100)
+- Make easier the processus of build order creation		(40/100)
 - Continue to correct some bug
+- Merge the LotvToBo.py and main.py files to only one file (0/100)